+The reality is that most water waste in irrigation occurs in the delivery systems, not on-farm.
 The Harlingen Irrigation District (HID) has researched, tested and analyzed multiple methods for saving water.
-The biggest water savings come from HID’s use of tailor-made yet inexpensive technology to manage the process of moving about 52,000 acre-feet of water per year from the river to the farm.
+The biggest water savings come from tailor-made yet inexpensive technology that your irrigation district can implement.

 Hands-on training in low-cost, off-the-shelf technology for improving district operations is available at the project's Rio Grande Center for Ag Water Efficiency.